axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

 :-------------------------:|:-------------------------:
 ![p2pexample](/img/21-02-23_p2ptcpchatclient/P2P_network.png)  |  ![serverexample](/img/21-02-23_p2ptcpchatclient/Server_network.png)

-Now that you know what it is about, I will explain my code and why I did certain things as best as I can.
+Now that you know what the project is about, I will explain my code and why I did certain things as best as I can.
 I will be using small code blocks, to explain my code in sections to make it easier to understand.
 Note that I am not writing this blog post to boast or even attempt to teach anyone anything.
-I simply enjoy writing and plan to maintain this blog, so I can look back on it.
+I simply enjoy writing and plan to maintain this blog, so I can look back on it in the future.
 If someone picks something up or learns something new, even better.
 To get a bigger picture of the entire project, head to the GitHub found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP).

 Let's start where the code starts, in the main.
 The entire `main.cpp` file can be found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP/blob/main/p2pchatclient/main.cpp), I will be pulling code blocks from this and explaining it in more detail.